OgulcanErdag/aws-projects/README.md

 ---

+### Project‑101: Kittens Carousel (EC2 via CloudFormation)

+**Title:** Static website deployment on a single EC2 instance using Apache, secured by a Security Group, provisioned via CloudFormation

+**Goals**

+- Launch an EC2 instance (e.g., `t3.micro`) running Amazon Linux 2023
+- Install and configure Apache via User Data
+- Download and serve the static website from the repository
+- Open HTTP (80) to the internet using a Security Group
+- Tag resources (e.g., `Web Server of <StackName>`) and expose the site URL as a stack output

+**Architecture at a glance**

+- **Amazon EC2**: hosts the web server (Apache)
+- **Security Group**: allows inbound HTTP from anywhere; restrict other traffic
+- **AWS CloudFormation**: declaratively creates the instance, security group, tags, and stack outputs

+**Inputs (typical)**

+- EC2 key pair name
+- Instance type (default `t3.micro`)
+- AMI or SSM parameter for Amazon Linux 2023
+- VPC/Subnet and Security Group settings

+**Deployment Outline**

+1. Prepare the CloudFormation template (`cfn-template.yml`) with parameters for key pair, instance type, and AMI.
+2. Ensure inbound port 80 is allowed on the instance Security Group.
+3. Use User Data to install Apache and fetch the site files from the repository.
+4. Create the stack; confirm the output exposes the website URL (typically the instance Public DNS).
+5. Open the URL in a browser and verify `index.html` loads as the homepage.

+**Acceptance Criteria**

+- Stack completes successfully and creates a reachable EC2 web server
+- Landing page is `index.html`
+- The stack outputs include the website URL
+- Resource tags are set as specified
+- Instance runs Amazon Linux 2023

+---

 ### Project‑006: Kittens Carousel (S3 + CloudFront + Route 53 via CloudFormation)

 **Title:** Static website deployment using CloudFront, S3, and Route 53 (Infrastructure as Code)